Color Trends: Anthracite

 For the ultimate in nuanced low contrast minimalism, combine anthracite with black.
 In the Julien Bracht Aime Light record sleeve anthracite and black are applied to a complex pattern, that with a more highly contrasted palette would create visual clutter—instead the combination adds visual interest and subtle complexity to the design.

 In the Duration: Cold Fracture Dust digital art and sculpting project by Steven Pestana we see a minimalist and austere application of anthracite.
 The color appears in its true form as coal.
-In combination with near-white and sharp angles, it appears serious, stark, and formidable.
+As a stark combination with near-white and sharp angles, it appears serious, stark, and formidable.

 Anthracite is also a popular color in fashion projects where it lends a sleek sophisticated look.
-In this photo series by Benny Yarnell, anthracite is used in a completely grayscale palette that presents a stylish dystopic vision of a future earth as a harsh inhospitable landscape.
+It is used in a completely grayscale palette that presents a stylish dystopian vision of a future earth as a harsh inhospitable landscape in this photo series by Benny Yarnell.